 The most efficient way to achieve these objectives is to address each of three market segments in sequence, one at a time, with specific success metrics that you achieve before moving on to the next segment.
 Doing so provides you with the right insights at the right time in your product development to build adoption and get your sales flywheel going.
-The market segments you’ll need to address are these:

 To get enough feedback to be confident of your product direction, you need to get in front of 50–100 Innovators and run an interview playbook to capture their feedback.

-Where Design Partners are willing to gamble on your product for a massive leap forward, the Early Majority simply want to make incremental, predictable improvements.
+Where design partners are willing to gamble on your product for a massive leap forward, the early majority simply want to make incremental, predictable improvements.

-Making the leap from Design Partners to the Early Majority is one of the biggest challenges for early stage startups and is where the “chasm” in Crossing the Chasm comes from.
-However, once you do win them over they are sticky, most entering into multi-year agreements with good average sale prices (ASP).
+Making the leap from design partners to the early majority is one of the biggest challenges for early-stage startups and is where the “chasm” in Crossing the Chasm comes from.
+However, once you do win them over, they are sticky, most entering into multi-year agreements with good average sale prices (ASP).

 Once you’ve achieved this success metric, you’re ready to build a repeatable, predictable revenue machine around your product to scale rapidly.

 The last point we need to drive home in this section is that you always need to optimize for adoption before optimizing for revenue.
-We’ve seen founders try to fix lack of adoption by throwing sales people at the problem.
+We’ve seen founders try to fix lack of adoption by throwing salespeople at the problem.
 This.
 Never.
 Works.

-As a result, when the product was ready to test with Design Partners, the team had to spend an extra two months building out different integrations after finding out their assumptions about how users would want to install, and who would be involved (Enablers), were wrong.
-All of which could have been avoided if they dug into that during their Innovator interviews.
+For example, we’ve worked with founders who’ve built products that line up perfectly with the problems USERS are looking to solve, but when they were interviewing innovators, they never asked what the easiest way for them to install the product in their environment would be.
+As a result, when the product was ready to test with design partners, the team had to spend an extra two months building out different integrations after learning their assumptions about how USERS would want to install, and who would be involved (enablers), were wrong.
+All of this could have been avoided if they dug into that during their innovator interviews.

-Though this module is presented through the lens of Sales, most of what’s here, especially with respect to understanding your USER and BUYER, represent the first steps you must take in order to enable each of the functions in your organization (Sales, Product, Marketing, Community, and Education) to play their role in supporting the USER / BUYER journey.
+Though this module is presented through the lens of sales, most of what’s here, especially with respect to understanding your USER and BUYER, represent the first steps you must take in order to enable each of the functions in your organization (sales, product, marketing, community, and education) to play their role in supporting the USER / BUYER journey.